-Obtaining Adult Guardianship
+Obtaining Adult Guardianship or Conservatorship

 Although naming a guardian for a minor child involves a somewhat similar process, obtaining adult guardianship is vastly different, especially in terms of what the court requires as proof that guardianship is warranted.
 In fact, the process begins with the interested party filing a petition in court that requests the court to declare the incapacitated person incompetent.

 Sometimes, these filings are made “ex parte” (in secret), so a guardianship can be established before family and friends even know it’s happening.
 Other times, guardianship filings can lead to heated disputes between family members and/or friends, who may claim they’d be better suited for the role.

 Regardless of who files the petition, guardianship will only be granted if the court determines there’s enough evidence to show the person is mentally incapacitated—to the point where they can no longer make legal, financial, and/or healthcare decisions for themselves.
 If guardianship is granted, the incapacitated person is known as the guardian’s “ward.”